luigi311/mellow/QA.md

 - [ ] Stoppers work and behave as expected
   - FIX: Stoppers shift when toggling shuffle mode

+Music Library:

+- [ ] The 'Songs' page and its subpages do not have performance issues
+- [ ] The 'Albums' page and its subpages do not have performance issues
+- [ ] The 'Artists' page and its subpages do not have performance issues

 Interface:

 - [x] UI adapts to window size, and looks good at all sizes